Vendee Globe 2012-13: Francois Gabart breaks solo record

 Thomson's boat also lost its keel in the Southern Ocean during the 2006 Velux Five Oceans around-the-world race and he was rescued by Golding.

-Samantha Davies, the third British entrant in this edition of the event, saw her race ended on day five by a
+Samantha Davies, the third British entrant in this edition of the event, saw her race ended on day five by a broken mast.

 Of the 20 boats that set off on 10 November, only 12 remained on Sunday after a course that rounded the Cape of Good Hope, Australia, New Zealand and Cape Horn before navigating back up the Atlantic Ocean to France.